UweTrottmann/SeriesGuide/CONTRIBUTING.md

 Contributing
 ============

-If you would like to contribute code to SeriesGuide you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code to SeriesGuide you can do so through GitHub by forking the repository and sending a **pull request against the beta branch**.

 Branch structure
 ----------------